-In order to prove that you meet this condition, you must provide evidence of a business plan or some semblance of a business plan that:
+- Provide evidence of a business plan or some semblance of a business plan that:

-a.
-Details your Marketing/Sales, Products/Services, Management/Organizational/Personnel and Finance goals and demonstrated progress towards the goals you specified.
+- Details your Marketing/Sales, Products/Services, Management/Organizational/Personnel and Finance goals and demonstrated progress towards the goals you specified.

-b.
-Outlines any unique or special technical expertise that you and your team have and how you believe it will sustain your business during its early formative years.
+- Outlines any unique or special technical expertise that you and your team have and how you believe it will sustain your business during its early formative years.

 Condition 3: The applicant has adequate capital to sustain the operations and carry out its business plan as a participant.